macmade/XS-Labs-Style-Guide/README.md

 #### 4.3.
 Members

 Public members should be declared first, followed by protected and private members.
-Always group members with the same visibility (properties and methods).
+Always group members with the same visibility (properties and methods), unless it is not possible.

 Static members should also be declared first, inside the visibility group, followed by methods and properties.
 Separate static methods, methods and properties by an empty line.